 It's no secret that most of us love the fabulous colors and simple designs of the wildly popular mini blinds.
 It's the mini blind cleaning that we have yet to warm up to.

 Whether your binds are mini, macro, wood, vertical, or horizontal, all have one thing in common: They're magnets for dust, animal dander, kitchen grease, and soot.
-And they have to be thoroughly cleaned at least once a year.
+And, they have to be thoroughly cleaned at least once a year.

 Naturally, by the time you notice the dirty blinds, it's no longer possible to clean the blind where it hangs.
 You can't do a thorough scrubbing job while dodging the window pane and trying not to ruin your wood floor or carpet - or trying not to damage the blind's cords.

 Forget the wash blinds in bathtub routine: The quickest and most effective way to clean these vinyl and aluminum babies is to take them outside, lay them on a flat surface, and start cleaning.
 Here's how to complete the blinds cleaning routine.